Names of Georgia

 The full, official name of the country is simply "Georgia", as specified in the Georgian constitution which reads "Georgia is the name of the state of Georgia."
 Before the 1995 constitution came into force the country's name was the Republic of Georgia.
-Since 2005 the Georgian Government works actively to remove the Russian-derived exonym Gruziya from usage around the world.
+Since 2005 the Georgian Government has worked actively to remove the Russian-derived exonym Gruziya from usage around the world.